|

 Did Roald Dahl hate little kids?

-I seem to get these questions a lot, and here is a recent answer I sent to a teacher in Wisconsin.
+Sometimes this question comes up, and here is an answer I sent to a teacher in Wisconsin.

 "No, you're not the first person to notice this trait in Dahl's writing.
 Since the 70's critics have accused him of being racist, sexist, Anti-Semitic, subversive, and just about everything else you can think of.
 The first serious attack was raised against him for Charlie and the Chocolate Factory, which (in the original edition) had the Oompa-Loompas as black pygmies from Africa.
 Starting with the 1973 edition, these were replaced with the fantastical (white) Oompa-Loompas present in the story today.
 (The 1971 film bypassed the issue by making them orange.)
 I've got more information about this here.